 TCL X10 wins 8K TV award at CES 2019

+Bengaluru, January 11, 2019 : "We are committed to making lives more intelligent", said TCL Electronics' General Manager of Product Center, Shaoyong Zhang, after the TCL was honored with multiple awards at the International Consumer Electronics Show (CES) 2019 in Las Vegas.

-Bengaluru, January 11, 2019 : TCL, top three global television brand and leading consumer electronics company, has been honored with multiple awards at the International Consumer Electronics Show (CES) 2019 in Las Vegas.
+TCL, top three global television brand and leading consumer electronics company, has been honored with multiple awards at the International Consumer Electronics Show (CES) 2019 in Las Vegas.
 Notable accolades won by the company included "8K TV Gold Award of the Year" for its flagship TCL X10 QLED 8K TV and "2018-2019 Global CE Brands Top 50" by the International Data Group (IDG).

 TCL also won "2018-2019 Global Smart Connected Device Top 15", "2018-2019 Global Smart Phone Brands Top 15", and "Global Security Smartphone Innovation Award of the Year" for its BlackBerry KEY2 by IDG, and "Top Increase in Market Share in North America" in the LCD TV category by the NPD Group.